macmillan333/VCEConverter/README.md

 * Removed all code and binaries except for `vceconverter/main.cpp` and `vceconverter/structss.h`
 * Converted to a Visual Studio solution
-* (Planned) added feature to crop images while converting to .str
+* Added feature to crop images while converting to .str